Key takeaways

 How long can a guest stay in my apartment?

 It’s best to limit your guest’s stay to the number of days/nights outlined in your lease agreement or guest policy.
-Otherwise, it’s possible your landlord will take action, or your guest could legally consider your apartment as their residence if the state’s conditions are met.
+Otherwise, your landlord may take action, or your guest could legally consider your apartment their residence if the state’s conditions are met.

 Can a landlord say no overnight guests?

-Yes, landlords can prevent you from having overnight guests or limit the number of nights guests can stay if it’s defined in the lease.
+Yes, landlords can prevent you from having overnight guests or limit the number of nights guests can stay if the lease defines it.